lindy-labs/sandclock-contracts/audits/2023_April_10_Lindy_Labs_FV_Report.md

 ## Summary

-The Certora Prover has partially proven the implementation of the scUSDC contract is correct with respect to formal specifications written by the security team of Lindy Labs, but Certora timed out on several rules.
+The Certora Prover has **partially** proven the implementation of the scUSDC and scWETH contracts is correct with respect to formal specifications written by the security team of Lindy Labs, but Certora timed out on several rules.
 The common characteristics of the rules are that they verify functions that call the `receiveFlashLoan` function.
-The `receiveFlashLoan` is the most complicated function in the contract because it interacts 7 external contracts.
+The `receiveFlashLoan` is the most complicated function in the contract because it interacts with 7 external contracts.

-A manual audit of these contracts was also conducted.

 ## List of Issues Discovered